The Growing Place

 An aromatic, short lived perennial that is grown as a medicinal in eastern cultures; produces small purplish pink and white flowers in summer; pinch flower stems to promote leaf growth; great for mixed containers, herb gardens

-Holy Basil is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Holy Basil is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant oval green leaves are usually harvested from early summer to early fall.
 The leaves have a pleasant taste and a distinctive fragrance.

 The leaves are most often used in the following ways: